Web performance testing tools such as Google Page Speed or Dareboost have been indicating this for some time.: injecting a script by using

 How to avoid the use of document.write

-If the use of document.write concerns a third-party service, you have to check if your provider propose an asynchronous loading version.
+If the use of document.write concerns a third-party service, you have to check if your provider proposes an asynchronous loading version.
 If it doesn’t, then think about an alternative.

 Finally, in order to insert contents in your web pages, prefer DOM manipulation rather than using document.write.
 Here is an example of script: